astropy/astropy/docs/nddata/nddata.rst

 uncertainties.
 These methods are intended for use by sub-classes and functions that deal with more complex combinations.

-.. warning:: Error propagation is still experimental, and does not take into
+.. warning:: Uncertainty propagation is still experimental, and does not take into
-             account correlated errors.
+             account correlated uncertainties.

 Meta-data
 ---------